Subject: Headwinds, Crosswinds and Tailwinds

 Wind drag is a nonlinear function of the relative wind.
 That is, drag does not increase in proportion (linearly) to wind but rather with the square of its speed relative to the rider.
 Relative wind-speed is the sum of wind and rider speed, which in still air is equal to rider speed.
 Direct head- and tailwinds can be combined by addition with rider speed to give relative wind-speed.

-Although inline winds add or subtract directly to drag, they do not similarly affect the power required to overcome that drag.
+Although inline winds add to or subtract directly from drag, they do not similarly affect the power required to overcome that drag.
 For instance, standing still in a 15mph wind requires no power because power is the product of inline drag and rider speed.

 Drag is proportional to the square of relative wind-speed while power is the product of the inline portion of that drag and rider speed.
 Thus, required power (in still air) increases as the cube of rider speed.
 Computing power from wind and rider speed, even for other than in-line winds, requires only addition, multiplication and a bit of trigonometry, but working back from a given power to rider speed is more complex.
 This requires solving for coefficients of cubic equations.
 Computer techniques can readily solve for and graphically display these results.